LaboratoireMecaniqueLille/crappy/README.rst

 The documentation can be compiled by simply running in the doc folder :

        make html

+Note that you will need to install sphinx and numpy-doc:

+       pip install -U Sphinx

+       apt-get install python-numpydoc

 We used the scipy-style for Sphinx, you can find the original on SciPy's Github:

 https://github.com/scipy/scipy